montagestudio/docs.montagestudio.com/montage-studio/styling-montagejs-applications.md

 4. Add your own CSS statements.

-5. To use your new custom Button, just drag it from the library to the DOM explorer.
+5. To use your new custom button, just drag it from the library to the DOM explorer.

      <figure>
         <img src="/images/montage-studio/styling-overview/ill11.png" alt="Enter a name for the component.">
     </figure>

->**Note:** Be sure to strip the `digit-` prefix from the markup, so there is no conflict when using the corresponding Digit component in the same application.
+>**Note:** Be sure to strip the `digit-` prefix from the markup, so there is no conflict when using a corresponding Digit component in the same application.